01 of 08

 Make Goat's Milk Soap

 Goat's milk soap is one of the most popular homemade soap recipes...and rightly so.
 Goat's milk makes a lovely, creamy, moisturizing soap.
 From Nature With Love says "Goat’s milk is a natural emollient that helps soothe and moisturize the skin.
 It contains vitamins A, B6, B12 and E. Goat’s milk has 3 times more beta-casein than cow’s milk.
 Caseins are easily absorbed into the skin and allow for quick hydration of dry skin.
 The content of triglycerides, capric, caprylic and caproic... acid helps balance the skin’s natural pH and promotes natural exfoliation of dry skin."
-All I know is that it's good soap and that my customers used to clamor for it!

 There are basically three forms of milk you can incorporate into your soaps: